 Second Degree Burns

-Second degree burns affect the first and second layers of skin.
-Second degree burns cause skin to be red, white or splotchy, and the skin can blister or appear moist.
+Second-degree burn injuries affect the first and second layers of skin.
+Second-degree burns cause the skin to be red, white, or splotchy, and the skin can blister or appear moist.

 Third Degree Burns

-Third degree burns affect both layers of skin, the fat layer below them, and nerves, causing skin to take on a waxy, leathery, or charred appearance.
+Third-degree burn injuries affect both layers of skin, the fat layer below them, and nerves, causing the skin to take on a waxy, leathery, or charred appearance.

-The fourth degree burn classification is not always used, but when it is, it refers to the loss of muscle and even bone.
-In some cases, a fourth-degree burn is so severe that the person loses a limb.
+The fourth-degree burn classification is not always used, but when it is, it refers to the loss of muscle and even bone.
+In some cases, this injury is so severe that the person loses a limb.

-People can also suffer from chemical burns from alkalis and acids in the smoke from a fire or explosion.
+People can also suffer from chemical burns from alkalis and acids in the smoke.
 These chemicals can damage the skin, eyes, larynx, lungs, and other areas.
 As with thermal burns, these injuries can be fatal.
 When chemicals are a possible source or contributing factor in an explosion, the U.S. Chemical Safety Board (CSB) usually sends a team to investigate.
-This was done for the Didion Mill explosion in Cambria, Wisconsin, the Loy Lange Box Company blast, and the Husky Energy oil refinery explosion in Superior, WI, where CSB investigators determined that the blast originated in the fluid catalytic cracking unit (FCCU).
+This has been done for the Didion Mill explosion in Cambria, Wisconsin, and the Loy Lange Box Company blast, which was caused by the failure of a pressure vessel, according to CSB.

 Complications From Burn Injuries